davelively14/portfolio-kami/_portfolio/1_flatfoot.md

 ### Overview

 _Flatfoot_ operates as a single-page application (SPA) that interacts with the backend via a JSON API for user authentication and profile management, and websocket for all things related to monitoring social media accounts.
+The basic flow is that a user will create an account and navigate the dashboard.
+From there, users create a `ward`, which represents a person the user wishes to track.
+For each `ward`, the user creates `ward_accounts` that represent a social media account for a given backend.
+The user can then instruct the app to check for new results.
+Asynchronously, the app will return those results, each with a rating from 0 to 100, where the higher the rating the more potential that the post contains an example of bullying or an ideation.

 #### Nomenclature